Mobile Fraud

 • Delete text messages from your financial institution frequently, especially before loaning, discarding, or selling your smartphone.

-• If you lose your smartphone or change your number, protect your account by calling your customer service team and your cell phone carrier and remove the old number from your mobile banking profile.
+• If you lose your smartphone or change your number, protect your account by calling your customer service team and remove the old number from your mobile banking profile.

 For more information on how to help protect your company from mobile banking fraud, contact your Wells Fargo representative.